parmegv/leap_doc/docs/platform/quick-start.md

 Create a provider instance
 ---------------------------------------

 A provider instance is a directory tree, usually stored in git, that contains everything you need to manage an infrastructure for a service provider.
-In this case, we create one for bitmask.net and call the instance directory 'bitmask'.
+In this case, we create one for rewire.net and call the instance directory 'rewire'.

-    mkdir -p ~/leap/bitmask
+    mkdir -p ~/leap/rewire

 Now, we will initialize this directory to make it a provider instance.
 Your provider instance will need to know where it can find local copy of the git repository leap_platform, which holds the puppet recipes you will need to manage your servers.
 Typically, you will not need to modify leap_platform.

-    cd ~/leap/bitmask
+    cd ~/leap/rewire
-    leap init --domain bitmask.net --name Bitmask --platform ../leap_platform .
+    leap init --domain rewire.net --name rewire --platform ../leap_platform .

 In this case, `../leap_platform` will be created if it does not exist.